xstolas/interactive-casino/README.md

 # **Interactive Casino**
 The **Interactive Casino** is a C programming project that simulates the thrill of a virtual casino environment.
-It features four classic casino games—Roulette, Blackjack, Slots, and Coin Flip—allowing users to place bets, test their luck, and manage their virtual balance.
+It features four classic casino games—Roulette, Blackjack, Slots, and Coin Flip, allowing users to place bets, test their luck, and manage their virtual balance.
 This project showcases modular programming, dynamic memory management, and random number generation in C.

 ## **Project Features**
 - **Roulette**: Bet on a number between 0 and 18.
 Win 18x the bet for correct guesses.